History

 This course surveys the diverse and dynamic history of Latin America from pre-Columbian times to the present.
 Students will learn about: native cultures; European exploration, conquest, and colonization; independence movements; and the political, economic, and social challenges of establishing new Latin American nations.
 The course will also examine recent trends like globalization, immigration, the illegal drug trade, radical political movements, and U.S.-Latin American relations.

+This course is a historical survey of the United States, from Indigenous North America to the end of Reconstruction.
+The course also introduces students to historical reasoning skills.
+This is an honors course.
 To understand the United States, it is important to study the roots of today’s conflicts and great achievements.
 This course will cover U.S. History from pre-European contact to 1877.
 Topics will include the contrasting worldviews of Native American, African, and European cultures as they converged in early colonial society; the road to revolution and the Revolutionary War; the drafting of the U.S. Constitution and the struggles of nation building; the contradictory rise of democracy and slavery; westward expansion and sectional tensions; industrial and technological advances; reform movements like abolitionism and women’s rights; and the causes and consequences of the Civil War.
 Honors work challenges students to be more analytical and creative through expanded assignments, real-world applications, and enrichment opportunities.
 Credit will not be awarded for both the honors and regular versions of a course.
-Credit will be awarded only for the first course completed with a grade of "C" or “P” or better.
+Credit will be awarded only for the first course completed with a grade of "C" or better.

-If America is the land of opportunity, it is wise to study the cultural, social, economic, political, diplomatic, and military history of the United States in order to understand how this nation developed and where it might be going.
-This course will cover U.S. History from 1877 to the present.
-Students will investigate topics such as westward expansion, imperialism, the Industrial Revolution, urbanization, immigration, the Women’s Rights movement, the Progressive Movement, the Great War, the “Roaring Twenties,” the Great Depression, World War II, the Cold War, the African American Civil Rights Movement, “The Sixties,” the conservative backlash, technological innovations, terrorism, and globalization.
+This course is a historical survey of the United States from the end of the Civil War to the present.
+The course also introduces students to historical reasoning skills.
+Students will explore the cultural, social, economic, political, diplomatic, and military history of the United States, investigating topics such as westward expansion, imperialism, the Industrial Revolution, urbanization, immigration, the Women’s Rights movement, the Progressive Movement, the Great War, the “Roaring Twenties,” the Great Depression, World War II, the Cold War, the Civil Rights Movement, “The Sixties,” the conservative counter-movement, technological innovations, terrorism, and globalization.
 Credit will not be awarded for both the honors and regular versions of a course.
-Credit will be awarded only for the first course completed with a grade of "C" or better or “P.”.
+Credit will be awarded only for the first course completed with a grade of "C" or better.

 To understand where we came from, it is important to study the histories of the great civilizations of the ancient world, from prehistory to the start of globalization in 1500 C.E.
 Students will explore the political, military, economic, social, and cultural evolution of the early civilizations of Asia, Africa, Europe, and the Americas.
 Students will also investigate the impact of religion, technology, migration, trade, and war on the relationships between the major civilizations of the ancient world.
 Credit will not be awarded for both the honors and regular versions of a course.
 Credit will be awarded only for the first course completed with a grade of "C" or better or “P.".

 To understand where we came from, it is important to study the histories of the great civilizations of the ancient world, from prehistory to the start of globalization in 1500 C.E.
 Students will explore the political, military, economic, social, and cultural evolution of the early civilizations of Asia, Africa, Europe, and the Americas.
 Students will also investigate the impact of religion, technology, migration, trade, and war on the relationships between the major civilizations of the ancient world.
 Honors work challenges students to be more analytical and creative through expanded assignments, real-world applications, and enrichment opportunities.
 Duplicate credit will not be awarded for both the honors and regular versions of a course.
-If students take both HIST R150 and HIST R150H, credit will be awarded only for the first course completed with a grade of "C" or better or "P.".
+Credit will be awarded only for the first course completed with a grade of "C" or better or "P.".

 To understand and navigate our global community, it is important to study the history of how our interdependent world came into being.
 Since 1500 C.E., the great civilizations of Asia, Africa, Europe, and the Americas have rapidly changed, influenced each other, and become more interconnected.
 Students will explore the political, military, economic, social, and cultural development of each regional civilization.
 Students will also study the modernizing and globalizing forces of trade, migration, colonization, decolonization, the nation state, the Enlightenment, industrialization, capitalism, urbanization, science, technology, and war.
 Credit will not be awarded for both the honors and regular versions of a course.
 Credit will be awarded only for the first course completed with a grade of "C" or better or “P.".